rougin/dexterity/README.md

 $item = $depot->create($data);
 ```

-If the said method is being called, its logic must be defined from the `Depot` class:
+If the specified method is being called, its logic must be defined from the `Depot` class:

 ``` php
 namespace Acme\Depots;